Janline

+The original Xbox 360 release was met with a negative reception.

 Overview

 Janline is an online game where the rules of Japanese Mahjong are used.
-The game is known in the Japanese gaming community as a kusoge due to the low quality of both the game itself and of its customer support.
+The game is known in the Japanese gaming community as a kusoge, due to the game's quality and its customer support.

-Quality of the game
+Criticism

-Immediately after the release of the Xbox 360 version, players wrote about the following problems about the game on various internet forums.
-Moreover, the author of the official blog admitted to being an amateur at mahjong.
+Immediately after the release of the Xbox 360 version, players wrote about the following problems about the game on online forums: